 "For more than two decades we have offered the most comprehensive array of cardiac services on the Eastside and continue to be the only hospital that offers open heart surgery on the Eastside with nearly 40,000 patients receiving cardiac care at Overlake last year alone," said Dr. Joseph Doucette, director of invasive cardiology at Overlake.
 "The opening of our new heart and vascular center is an important step forward and will help keep Overlake at the forefront of advanced cardiac care."

 Overlake cardiologists, many of whom have received recognition by Seattle Met Magazine's Top Docs of Seattle, are the cornerstone of care.
-State-of-the-art technology and caring, professional staff working hand-in-hand with the cardiologists, make the cardiac program at Overlake one of great renown and great results.
+State-of-the-art technology and caring, professional staff who work hand-in-hand with our cardiologists, make the cardiac program at Overlake one of great renown with great results.

-With cardiothoracic surgeons, a team of electrophysiologists and cardiologists at Overlake Medical Clinics Cardiology and dedicated cardiac anesthesiologists, Overlake's highly trained cardiac services staff are able to provide you with the highest quality of care, when you need it most.
+With cardiothoracic surgeons, a team of electrophysiologists and cardiologists at Overlake Medical Clinics and dedicated cardiac anesthesiologists, Overlake's highly trained cardiac services staff are able to provide you with the highest quality of care when you need it most.